w3c/yml2vocab/README.md

 const turtle: string  = vocabGeneration.getTurtle();
 // returns the JSON-LD content as a string const jsonld: string  = vocabGeneration.getJSONLD();
+// returns the YAML-LD content as a string const yamlld: string  = vocabGeneration.getYAMLLD();
 // returns the HTML content as a string
 // The third argument specifies (as a boolean) whether a context file is also generated
 // (if yes, some extra explanatory notes may appear in the HTML output)